 This recipe is soooooo freezer friendly.
 Make up the whole batch (it’s pretty big), and once cool, transfer it to a large glass dish.
 We like the 2.5 quart bowls from Pyrex (blue lid).
 When you’re ready to use this, thaw it overnight in the fridge, and on the counter-top if necessary before cooking.
 If you opt for counter-top thawing be sure the food does not sit above 41 degrees.

-Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Buckwheat, Cane/Refined Sugar, Celery, Citrus, Corn, Cruciferous, Garlic, Legume, Lupin, Mustard, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry*, Red Meat*, Rice, Seeds, Squash & Gourd, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Yeast
+Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Alliums, Apple, Avocado, Banana, Beans & Lentils, Buckwheat, Cane/Refined Sugar, Celery, Cinnamon, Citrus, Corn, Cruciferous, Garlic, Legume, Lupin, Mustard, Oat, Onion, Pea & Pea Protein, Potato (Nightshade Variety), Poultry*, Red Meat*, Rice, Seeds, Squash & Gourd, Stone Fruits, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Yeast

 Friendly To: Diabetic, EOE, Paleo